Splendor in the Grass (1981 film): Plot

 At Yale, Bud flunks every class.
 He meets a waitress, Angelina, at an Italian restaurant and they develop a friendship.
 His father comes to town to try and talk the dean into letting Bud stay at Yale.
 Bud and his father stay at a hotel and mostly enjoy an evening at dinner, but his father hasn't changed since Bud left Kansas - he tries to set up Bud with a chorus girl.
 News then comes that the market is falling, but he refuses to sell his stocks.
 After learning he is financially ruined, he jumps out the hotel window.
 Finally rid of the overbearing influence of his father, Bud goes home.

 At the institution, Deanie spends more than two years ironing out her issues with her parents and life.
 Her parents come to visit hoping to take her home soon, but she confirms for them that she needs to stay for more treatment.
 While there, she meets another man in treatment, a physician, who eventually asks her to marry him.
 However, Deanie wants to see Bud again.

 When she is well enough to go home two and a half years later, she and her friends drive to Bud's ranch against her mother's wishes.
-Soon it is apparent that Bud has brought the Italian Angelina with him to Kansas, and they have started a family, but they live a lifestyle that is much poorer that of Bud's childhood.
+Soon it is apparent that Bud has brought the Italian Angelina with him to Kansas, and they have started a family, but they live a lifestyle that is much poorer than that of Bud's childhood.
 Deanie meets his family and seems to accept that their paths have diverged quite a bit since high school.
 She tells him she's going to marry the man she met at the institution.
 Bud seems content doing what he always wanted to do.

 The film is a coming of age story and parallels the lines in Wordsworth's poem "Ode: Intimations of Immortality from Recollections of Early Childhood".